Adoption of an adult

 Sometimes, plenary adoption is possible.

-• The middle finger was greeted by the adoptive parent when he had under 15 and the adoptive parent did not meet the conditions for adoption (age, duration of marriage, etc.)
+• The adult was accepted by the adopter when he was under 15 years old and the adopter did not meet the conditions for adopting him (age, duration of marriage, etc.)

-• The adoptive parent is the civil partnership or partner of the biological parent who is the only person listed on the birth certificate
+• The adoptive parent is the spouse, partner of Civil partnerships or cohabiting partner of the person who is the only parent on the birth certificate of the adult child to be adopted

-The adopted must consent to its adoption.
-He must consent to it personally, even if under guardianship or guardianship.
+The adopted must personally consent to its adoption.

-If the adoptive parent lives as a couple, spouse or Civil partnership partner must also give consent to adoption.
+The spouse or Civil partnership partner of the adopter must also give consent to adoption.

 On the other hand, the biological parents of the adult to be adopted do not have to consent to adoption.